What is a “shamanic” healer?

 - An Interview with Eugenia Oganova on Animal Spirit Guides, her books and the Starseed Initiative (see also The Starseed Contract)

-- Samual Sagan‘s comprehensive online meditation training program through the Clairvision School of Meditation and his quartet of Atlantis books written in the time-honored tradition of instruction through storytelling
+- Samual Sagan‘s comprehensive online meditation training program through the Clairvision School of Meditation and his quartet of Atlantis books written in the time-honored tradition of spiritual instruction through storytelling

 - Daskolos and the Researchers of Truth (along with the works of Rudolf Steiner, and other similar Western esotericists)